 Internship Opportunities at MHLAC

 MHLAC strives to protect and advance the rights of persons with mental health issues through advocacy, litigation, education, and systemic projects.
-The priority areas of focus at this time are family law; school exclusion and discipline; health care reform; due process rights for persons in psychiatric facilities; mental health care for prisoners; emergency room mistreatment; employment discrimination issues; and access to state services.
-Interns have the opportunity to do legal and factual research and writing, and attend meetings and court or administrative proceedings related to current projects and cases.
+The priority areas of focus at this time are family law; school exclusion and discipline; health care reform; due process rights for persons in psychiatric facilities; mental health care for persons in jail; emergency room mistreatment; employment discrimination issues; and access to state services.
+Interns have the opportunity to do legal and factual research and writing and attend meetings, court and administrative proceedings related to current projects and cases.

-Semester internships are generally part-time, for credit, and take into consideration students’ class schedules.
+Semester internships are generally part-time, for credit (through the student's educational institution), and take into consideration students’ class schedules.
 We also welcome applications for full-time semester internships.

-To apply, please send resume and cover letter to: Miriam Ruttenberg, Esq. at firstname.lastname@example.org and please specify whether you are seeking a full-time summer or semester internship or a part-time semester internship.
+To apply, please send a resume and cover letter to: Megan Mauskapf, Esq. at firstname.lastname@example.org and specify whether you are seeking a full-time summer internship or a full-time or part-time semester internship.